vamseeachanta/utilities/docs/sub_python/linting.md

 pylint

-Along with pylint, the othe advised liners are:
+Along with pylint, the other advised linters are:
-framwork: ruff (or flake8)
+framework: ruff (or flake8)
 typing checks: mypy (or pyright or pylance or pyre) security checks: bandit
-autoformatting: black (or yapf) and isort automated removal of unused imports and variables: autoflake automatic upgrade of python syntax: pyupgrade string formating: pydocstringfomatter
+autoformatting: black (or yapf) and isort (for packages) automated removal of unused imports and variables: autoflake automatic upgrade of python syntax: pyupgrade string formating: pydocstringfomatter